MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 4. In **Specify Virtual Machine Identity**, modify the machine name and description as required.

-5. In **Virtual Machine Configuration**, specify the number of processors and memory settings and select the **Generation** of the target VM.
+5. In **Virtual Machine Configuration**, specify the number of processors and memory settings.

 6. In **Select Host**, select a Hyper-V host/Azure Local for placement.
 In **Select Path**, configure the storage location on the host for the VM files.
 The default VM path is listed.